sirredbeard/yumonclearlinux/README.md

 Intel Clear Linux groups it's packages in task-specific [bundles](https://clearlinux.org/documentation/clear-linux/reference/bundles/available-bundles).

 These are generally very useful.
+For example, installing the shells bundle installs a couple of useful shells.

 ## The Problem

-But you want to install third-party apps, Intel recommends [flatpak](https://clearlinux.org/documentation/clear-linux/tutorials/flatpak).
+But if you want to install third-party apps, Intel recommends [flatpak](https://clearlinux.org/documentation/clear-linux/tutorials/flatpak).

 Flatpak is helpful for apps like Spotify and Corebird which have complicated dependency requirements.